 The tool is used by project proponent to calculate project specific f{NRB} values.
-In this report, the f{NRB} value is estimated for Uganda.
-The area where biomass is sourced is the geographical area of the Republic of Uganda.
-The value of f{NRB} for Uganda is 0.90.
+In this report, the f{NRB} value is estimated for Kenya.
+The area where biomass is sourced is the geographical area of the Republic of Kenya.
+The value of f{NRB} for Kenya is 0.97.
 Detailed calculation has been submitted to VVB.

-This project applies a default value of 0.2 for parameter $\eta{\text{old,i,j}}$ (efficiency of the system being replaced by projected devices of type i and batch j) because the systems being replaced are either three stone fires or conventional systems with no improved combustion air supply or flue gas ventilation system.
+This project applies a default value of 0.2 for parameter (efficiency of the system being replaced by projected devices of type i and batch j) because the systems being replaced are conventional systems with no improved combustion air supply or flue gas ventilation system.